-Pets are allowed on leash on the Crest Trail and the Nature Walk.
+Pets are allowed on leash on the Crest Trail, the Nature Walk, and the picnic area trail.
 A good rule of thumb is that a pet may go anywhere a car may go: roads and road shoulders, picnic areas, and parking lots.

 Where are pets not allowed?

-Pets are not permitted on hiking trails in the park (exceptions are listed above), or inside visitor centers or other park facilities.
+Pets are not permitted on hiking trails in the park (exceptions are listed above), inside visitor centers, or other park facilities.

 Are there regulations regarding pets in the park*?

 - Pets must be on a leash at all times.

 - Pets should not be left unattended in vehicles.
 Hazardous conditions exist, such as hot weather, which can endanger an animal.

 - Please clean up after your pet and take responsibility for its behavior.